siobhanlgorman/knits-and-pieces/README.md

   - [gunicorn](https://gunicorn.org/) as the server for Heroku
   - [psycopg2](https://pypi.org/project/psycopg2/)as an adaptor for Python and PostgreSQL databases
   - [dj-database](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
+  - [django-storages](https://django-storages.readthedocs.io/en/latest/) was used for backend storage with AWS
+  - [django-countries](https://pypi.org/project/django-countries/) was used to provide a country field for the Order model
+  - [Pillow](https://pillow.readthedocs.io/en/stable/) was used to manage images for Python

 ## Database